 When set to Monitor, these options enable event monitoring on the specified hardware interrupt request line.
 If set to Monitor and the computer is in a power saving state, any activity on the IRQ line will cause the system to enter the Full On state.
-AMIBIOS reloads the Standby and Suspend timeout timers if activity occurs on the specified IRQ line.
+AMIBIOS reloads the Standby and Suspend time-out timers if activity occurs on the specified IRQ line.
 The settings for each of these options are Monitor or Ignore.
-The Optimal default setting is Ignore for all devices except Device 0 (Primary master IDE).